ray-project/ray/doc/source/ray-core/monitoring-debugging/profiling.rst

 .. _`profiling module`: https://docs.python.org/3/library/profile.html#module-cProfile

-Unlike ``line_profiler`` above, this detailed list of profiled function calls **includes** internal function calls and function calls made within Ray!
+Unlike ``line_profiler`` above, this detailed list of profiled function calls **includes** internal function calls and function calls made within Ray.

 However, similar to ``line_profiler``, cProfile can be enabled with minimal changes to your application code (given that each section of the code you want